ethereum/aleth/doc/private_net_sync.rst

 Creating A Private Network With Two Syncing Nodes
 ==================================================
 These instructions cover creating an Ethereum private network consisting of two nodes - one node will mine blocks and the other node will connect to the first node and sync the mined blocks to its own block database.
+Both nodes will run a private chain configuration.

 What is a Private Network?